 As if bleeding for three to seven days a month isn’t enough, sometimes your vagina will bleed when you’re not on your period.
 When this happens, the bleeding is usually light, and it’s called spotting.
-We talked to Jennifer Linhorst, MD, an OB/GYN practicing in Denver, to get the details on why spotting happens.

 What Is Spotting?

 Spotting is any light vaginal bleeding that happens when you're not on your period — and by light, we mean a few drops.
 You might see a little bit of blood on your underwear or on the toilet paper when you wipe after peeing, but it won't be enough blood that you'll need a pad or tampon.

 If You Recently Had Your First Period And You're Spotting...